J196W/Project-MeatyOar/README.md

 - [ ] Generate mySQL Database for Usernames and Passwords
 - [ ] Generate mySQL Database for Supplies

+### I Want To Help
+Great!
+Fork this code, make your changes, and make a pull request.
+All help is greatly appreciated.
+You might even get added to the Team Members section!

 ### Team Members
 - Brogan (mySQL Databases)
 - Jason (PHP and JavaScript)